-This application form asks for a detailed budget for your project.
-Our grants cover the hard costs of getting to the story and reporting it—airfare, hotels, meals, local ground transportation, fixers, translators, as well as the reasonable fee for the justifiable duration of the project.
+Our grants cover the hard costs of getting to the story (local travel only) and reporting it – airfare, hotels, meals, ground transportation, fixers, translators, as well as the reasonable fee for the justifiable duration of the project.
 We expect you to try to keep your costs down, which means no business class, no fancy hotels, no unreasonable fees for fixers, no prolonged stays in the field.
-We will consider grant applications up to, but not exceeding USD 80’000.

 Applications must be received in English or Russian.
 Within a week of your submission, you should receive a confirmation of receipt.
 Typically applications receive a response within a calendar month.

-The Foundation’s Advisory and Expert Board will consider applications from March 1 until March 31 and will announce their decision in early April 2020.
+The Foundation’s Advisory and Expert Boards will examine applications between 15 March and 15 April, and announce their decision by the end of April 2021.

 Our grants are subject to the following criteria.
 Unless they are met, your grant proposal will not be considered by JFJ.